Halytskyi/SmartThings/home-cluster/cluster-cooling/README.md

 - 4 PWM outputs for fans;
 - fans control by commands from server;
 - fans control automatically in depends from temperature.
-Can be chosen 1 of 2 modes: fan on/off without speed control and with speed control (fan speed will be gradually changed by PWM and depends from temperature sensors (check every 10 sec.) and defined low/high limits);
+Can be chosen 1 of 2 modes: fan on/off without speed control and with speed control (fan speed will be gradually changed by PWM and depends from temperature sensors (check every 60 sec.) and defined low/high limits);
 - measure temperature in 2x4 (8) zones;
-- turn off all fans by external 5V HIGH signal (for example from fire alarm) or by command (A).
-Normal functionality after that can be resumed only by command via PJON;
+- turn off all fans by external 5V HIGH signal (for example from fire alarm) or by command (A) and sending message to server.
+Normal functionality (include automode configuration) after that can be resumed only by command via PJON;
 - control and send data from/to server via [PJON protocol](https://github.com/gioblu/PJON)

 ## PJON Specification

 - PJON TxRx Bus Server ID: _1_
-- PJON Tx Bus Server ID: _2_
+- PJON Tx Bus Server ID: _6_
-- PJON Bus Device ID: _21_
+- PJON Bus Device ID: _22_
 - PJON Strategy: _SoftwareBitBang_

 ## Requirements and components